 "After you've made a contact on a repeater, move the conversation to a simplex frequency, if possible.
 The function of a repeater is to provide communications between stations not able to communicate directly because of terrain or equipment limitations.
 If stations are able to communicate without a repeater, they should always use simplex whenever possible so the repeater will be available for stations that need its facilities." p.3-10

-We meet at 8AM 2nd Sat of each month for coffee/breakfast at:
+We meet at 8AM 2nd and 4th Sat of each month for coffee/breakfast at:

 Other is the Simplex Club on Long Island in New York

 Remember: Repeaters tend to make Hams lazy about local communications.

 Biggest and baddest advocate for Amateur Radio in the U.S. and possibly the World:

 You don't have to be a member to access many of their resources.
 Membership is indeed worth it, though.

 Don't be surprised that 146.415 isn't on the list of "normal" Simplex Frequencies, but that's the beauty of Ham Radio: WE decide where to operate on the approved portions of the band.